Guardians vs. Angels Player Props Betting Odds

-Oddsmakers have set player props for Shohei Ohtani, Jose Ramirez and others when the Los Angeles Angels visit the Cleveland Guardians at Progressive Field on Saturday at 6:10 PM ET.
+Player prop bet odds for Jose Ramirez, Shohei Ohtani and others are listed when the Cleveland Guardians host the Los Angeles Angels at Progressive Field on Sunday (at 11:35 AM ET).

 Bet on this matchup or its props with DraftKings!